villano-lab/R76Analysis/README.md

 ## OSF Files

-Two directories were too large to store through git and are therefore stored [on OSF](https://osf.io/tb29n/) instead.
+The `R76Data` directory was too large to store through git and are therefore stored [on OSF](https://osf.io/tb29n/) instead.
 These contain pre-processed data collected and used at UMN.
-The directories are `R76Data` and `midasfilterFiles`.
 You should not need these files to run most of the notebooks, but if you do need them, they should be downloaded to the project's root directory.